dive-into-machine-learning/dive-into-machine-learning/README.md

   * The models run in containers built by **[`cog`](https://github.com/replicate/cog),** "containers for machine learning."
     * It's an open-source tool for putting models into reproducible Docker containers.
     * You can put models in containers with just Python and YAML.
+  * There's an API for Replicate to run predictions for you

 ----